Written Exam Preparation

 Cape May County (NJ)

-The officials at the Cape May County Police Academy announce the application period for a new testing cycle for the Alternate Route Program competitive process on an annual basis.
-The process begins with interested candidates formally registering for the process via PoliceApp.com by the application closing date.
+The officials at the Cape May County Police Academy most recently announced an application period for a testing cycle for the Alternate Route Program competitive process with a closing date for applications set as May 1, 2023.
+The selection process begins with interested candidates formally registering for the process via PoliceApp.com by the application closing date.
 The formal, competitive selection process begins with a pass/fail physical assessment.
 Those candidates who successfully pass the physical assessment will be invited to sit for the written exam.

 The Cape May County Police Academy is a residential academy which makes it ideal for candidates throughout the state.
 For that reason, it is very competitive and Alternate Route Program slots are limited.

 The CCS Test Prep® program is designed to assist serious candidates in scoring high on the written exam.
 Students who register for the CCS Test Prep® program learn via the CCS Test Prep® Online Learning Platform with 24/7 access during the two weeks leading up to the actual test date.

 Why the Alternate Route Program?